Samsung/tizen-docs/docs/application/native/guides/graphics/vertex-shader-n.md

 ![Stages of the GPU rendering pipeline](./media/gpu_stages.png)

 You have to provide programs for the vertex and fragment shaders.
-Without them, OpenGL® ES cannot draw anything.
+Without them, OpenGL&reg; ES cannot draw anything.
 The vertex shader operates on every vertex stored in the vertex array and performs various operations.
 The essential among them is applying a series of **transforms** to the vertices.

 **Figure: Spaces and transforms for vertex shader**